top of page

 After that trip, our conversations became much fewer and far between.
 While it broke my heart, I knew it couldn’t be stopped.
 The last time I saw her was at a house party in Palo Alto, just weeks before the overdose.
 Her eyes were bloodshot and she had lost weight that she couldn’t afford to.
 She hardly said a word to anyone there.
 I was used to her walking into rooms and lighting them up, but that night she was like an apparition.
 She left that night without saying goodbye.
 When I got home, I thought about reaching out to her, but she was distant and I got the idea that she wouldn’t want to talk to me anyway.
 I was jealous of her new, older college friends, who were probably much more interesting and fun than I was.
 So I said nothing.
 I will always regret the way I didn’t say a thing.

-The event followed Catholic tradition, with a priest and everything, which I didn’t understand.
-Not once had I heard Lena even mention God.
-Using a mechanical crank, two men in dark polo shirts lowered her into the ground.
+The ceremony was of Catholic tradition, with a priest and a string of indecipherable scriptures.
+Lena had never even mentioned God.
+In my mind, the two entities couldn’t have been more removed.
+With a mechanical crank, two men in dark polos lowered her into the ground.
 Then one by one, we took turns throwing handfuls of soil into the grave.
 Squeeze, squeeze, squeeze.
 When it finally started to rain, my tears fell.
 They fell in tandem with the rain and with the coffin as it descended into the earth.
 I was so sick of crying.
 I was so sick of myself and of hearing myself cry.
-Was there a limit to how much one person can cry?
+Was there a limit to how much one person could cry?

 After the burial, we went to Lena’s house for the “celebration of life” part, which is really an awkward sort of party where everyone sits in plastic lawn chairs with untouched plates of cheese and crackers, trying to make sense of things that will never make sense.
 It felt so unnatural to be there when she was not.